 For all those possibilities to materialize in products, we need to set some standard rules.
 DiiA (the DALI Alliance) takes care of the definition of the DALI bus, what functions are present in the digital drivers, and what is the format of reported data.
 The role of Bluetooth® technology is to enable the inter-luminaire wireless mesh network (Mesh Profile specification) and provide the lighting control and sensing functions (Mesh Model specification) as well as compatible data formats (Mesh Device Properties).

 While mapping the control functions and data types between Bluetooth technology and DALI is fairly intuitive, to elevate this to the globally unified and interoperable level, a Bluetooth to DALI specification is necessary.
 It has been in the works, thanks to the cooperation agreement between both organizations.
-This specification will also enable a joint certification program which would ensure interoperability and function testing of devices (such as sensor-controllers) which serve as intermediaries between Bluetooth mesh (inter-luminaire wireless network) and DALI (intra-luminaire bus).
+This specification will also enable a joint certification program which would ensure interoperability and function testing of devices (such as sensor-controllers) which serve as intermediaries between Bluetooth Mesh (inter-luminaire wireless network) and DALI (intra-luminaire bus).

 The Perfect Match